 New images from scientists at Cold Spring Harbor Laboratory (CSHL) reveal for the first time the three-dimensional structures of a set of molecules critical for healthy brain function.

-The molecules are members of a family of proteins in the known as NMDA receptors, which mediate the passage of essential signals between neurons.
+The molecules are members of a family of proteins in the brain known as NMDA receptors, which mediate the passage of essential signals between neurons.
 The detailed pictures generated by the CSHL team will serve as a valuable blueprint for drug developers working on new treatments for schizophrenia, depression, and other neuropsychiatric conditions.

 “This NMDA receptor is such an important drug target,” says Tsung-Han Chou, a postdoctoral researcher in CSHL Professor Hiro Furukawa’s lab.
 That’s because dysfunctional NMDA receptors are thought to contribute to a wide range of conditions, including not just depression and schizophrenia, but also Alzheimer’s disease, stroke, and seizures.
-“We hope our images, which visualize the receptor for the first time, will facilitate across the field based on our structural information,” Chou says.
+“We hope our images, which visualize the receptor for the first time, will facilitate drug development across the field based on our structural information,” Chou says.

 Comments are closed.